How to Write a Good Product Description

 - Confusing wording—Do you have a clue?

-So, from this list, a consumer needs a concise description that isn't too long, isn't too sales-oriented, has plenty of hard facts that are correct and the description is clearly written.
-Sounds simple enough!
+So, from this list we can conclude that a consumer needs a concise description that isn't too long, isn't too sales-oriented, has plenty of hard facts that are correct and the description is clearly written.
+Sounds simple enough doesn't it!

 Write to Sell